A message to our offer-holders

 Amy talks about her final year on the Chemical Engineering course and her interests outside of her studies, including captaining the department's netball team.

-Miew shares her experiences as an international student studying Chemical Engineering at Manchester.
+Chinmay shares his experiences as an international student studying Chemical Engineering at Manchester.

 Support on your course